In My Life (Divinyls song)

 "In My Life" is rock song by Australian band Divinyls.
-It was released in 1984 from their second studio album What a Life! and charted within the top fifty on the Australian singles chart, peaking at number forty-seven.
+It was released in November 1984 as the second single from their second studio album What a Life! and charted within the top fifty on the Australian singles chart, peaking at number forty-seven.

 Song information

 "In My Life" was written by Christina Amphlett and Mark McEntee and was produced by Gary Langan, who had been brought in to work on the album What a Life! at Amphlett and McEntee's persuasion.
 Langan created an edgier rock sound for Divinyls with several tracks, in particular "In My Life".

 "In My Life" proved not to be a major success in Australia, where it peaked at number forty-seven on the Kent Music Report top fifty singles chart.
 Nevertheless, Divinyls next single "Pleasure and Pain" became a big hit.